Building: Basic Building Instructions

 A string is some text.
 For example, the description on an object is held

-" property.
-You can see that by typing "stat object desc
+in the "desc.internal" property.
+You can see that by typing "stat object desc"

 Our colour codes are described here.
 Note that some of them are semantic tags, as we allow user colour scheme customisation.